viivue/easy-page-speed-screenshots/README.md

 pip install selenium
 ```

+> ⚠️ If you run into **SessionNotCreatedException: Message: session not created: This version of ChromeDriver only supports Chrome version xx**, you may need to install Chrome Web Driver.

 - Webdriver:

 First, check your browser version by go to Chrome -> Setting -> About Chrome